 Indie venues to hear live music

 Want to catch the next Arcade Fire?
-Montréal is known for its show bars, where for a few bucks (and often for free) you can hear indie acts any day of the week.
-There’s the famous Casa del Popolo and Sala Rossa in Mile End, Bar Le Ritz PDB in Mile Ex and so many more.
+Montréal is known for its show bars, where, for a few bucks (and often for free), you can hear indie acts any day of the week.
+There’s the famous Casa del Popolo and Sala Rossa in Mile End, Ritz P.D.B. in Mile-Ex and so many more.

 Jazz clubs and lounges to stay low-key

 The world famous Festival International de Jazz de Montréal isn’t the only time you can hear fantastic jazz and low-key music in the city.
-Whether you want to sip cocktails to the sound of someone tickling the ivories at Stash Café, or lose yourself to the jazzy rhythm at Upstairs Jazz Bar & Grill, House of Jazz or once of the many others, you’re sure to find your bliss!
+Whether you want to sip cocktails to the sound of someone tickling the ivories at Stash Café, or lose yourself to the jazzy rhythm at Upstairs Jazz Bar & Grill, House of Jazz or one of the many others, you’re sure to find your bliss!

 Classy hideaways to combine drinks and dinner

 To take your sweet pea out on a tête-à-tête, to discuss a new project with business partners or to just take a load off after a packed day of shopping… sometimes what you need is a classy, muted chill-out zone to refuel.
-You’ll find that as well as delicious drinks and food at great hotel bars.
+You’ll find that as well as delicious drinks and food at these great hotels.